 Credit Suisse reported a loss of 700 million Swiss francs ($779 million) in the second quarter, impacted by litigation costs.

-European shares closed higher on Wednesday amid corporate earnings news and ongoing turmoil in Gaza and Ukraine.
+European shares closed higher on Tuesday with investors shrugging off concerns surrounding events in both Gaza and Ukraine.

 It's time for the Lightning Round.
 Cramer makes the call on viewer favorites.